 Rugby rash is spreading quickly among the marketing community, with tournament sponsors, team sponsors and filthy ambushers all riding that World Cup train like Tom Cruise in an action movie.
 We’ve already seen plenty of local activity and here are a few from the host countries.

-We're fans of brands that get creative in an effort to hijack the attention generated by major events they don't actually sponsor, whether it's the African airline that found a create way to get Sepp Blatter to endorse it, Nike's focus on other Londons during the Olympics or Calendar Girls flying a plane above Eden Park advertising its services as Martin Guptill smashed a six after a Mitchell Johnson no-ball in the Cricket World Cup.
-Steinlager is winning that battle at the moment with its 'We Believe' campaign referencing the upcoming Large Sporting Event without actually mentioning it.
+We’re fans of brands that get creative in an effort to hijack the attention generated by major events they don’t actually sponsor, whether it’s the African airline that found a way to get Sepp Blatter to endorse it, Nike’s focus on other Londons during the Olympics or Calendar Girls flying a plane above Eden Park advertising its services as Martin Guptill smashed a six after a Mitchell Johnson no-ball in the Cricket World Cup.
+Steinlager is winning that battle at the moment with its ‘We Believe’ campaign managing to reference the upcoming Large Sporting Event without actually mentioning it.
 And Samsung is also embracing euphemisms for one of its promotions.
-PLUS: Some other quality ambushes.

 Vimeo has long been lauded as the go-to platform for discerning filmmakers and serious creatives who want to share their work.
 Now, it’s teamed up with technology giant Samsung to produce a video series that explores the ideas and infinite meanings of connection and “examines the human relationship with technology”.

 After a year of judging new brand ads in New Zealand, Colmar Brunton has announced that Vodafone and FCB’s festive ad ‘Dinner for two’ has taken out the award for 2014’s Most Impactful Ad, with Samsung’s G5 Days and Nestle Purina’s ‘Herding Cats’ also claiming big fist trophies for the most persuasive and most enjoyable awards respectively.